An official website of the United States government

 Overview Payment of fees is encouraged by credit card or check; no cash please.
 Season passes are also available by calling 208-769-5000.
 This popular fishing access site on the east end of Coeur d'Alene Lake has a concrete launching ramp...

-Overview The 3.3-mile trail was the first BLM recreation site developed in Idaho in 1963.
+The 3.3-mile trail was the first BLM recreation site developed in Idaho in 1963.
 In 1982, the trail was designed as a National Recreation Trail and offers an invigorating hike and stunning views of Lake Coeur d'Alene.
-An interpretive...
+An interpretive trail...

 This is a short trail that traverses downhill through a dense forested area to Mirror Lake.
 The trail surface is natural dirt and rock with a moderate trail rating with the elevation ranging from 5760-6200 feet.
 Undeveloped camping is allowed...

-Overview The BLM Morgan Bar Recreation Site is a medium-sized campground with group facilities and a boat ramp.
+The BLM Morgan Bar Recreation Site is a medium-sized campground with group facilities and a boat ramp.
 It has a $5/night use fee.
-The site is adjacent to the Salmon river with a magnificent eastern view of the Beaverhead...
+The site is adjacent to the Salmon river with a magnificent eastern view of the Beaverhead Mountains...

-Overview This campground, which contains four campsites, along scenic Morgan Creek offers a diverse terrain that creates an excellent songbird habitat.
+This campground (4 primitive campsites) along scenic Morgan Creek offers a diverse terrain that creates an excellent songbird habitat.
 Sparrows, thrashers and wrens flit in the sagebrush, and juncos, kinglets and nutcrackers shelter in the forest.
-Big game...
+Big game in the...